 - There are 38 AP courses in seven subject categories overall.
 Santa Ana Unified offers 28 of those courses at one or more of the comprehensive high schools.

 - Each AP course is modeled on a comparable introductory college course in the subject.
 Learn how AP courses are developed.

 - Each course culminates in a standardized college-level assessment or AP Exam.

 - AP Exams are given in May each year at testing locations all over the world.

-- Schools must be authorized by the AP Course Audit to offer approved AP courses and use the AP designation.
+- All SAUSD schools are authorized by the AP Course Audit to offer approved AP courses and use the AP designation.